Sathvikdevineni/SleePi/README.md

 According to a study by American Automobile Association in 2010 41% of drivers have reported having “fallen asleep or nodded off” while driving at least once in their lifetime and 11% reported having done so within the past year.
 Furthermore, National Highway Traffic Safety Administration’s publication in 2015 states that 2.4% of all fatal crashes in the US involve a drowsy driver.
 The purpose of this project is to bring attention to this problem and provides an open-source low-budget solution.
 # Technology
-## Third Party Libraries
+## Resources
-- [Dlib](https://github.com/davisking/dlib) image processing toolkit used for facial landmark detection (included)
-- [OpenCV](https://github.com/opencv/opencv) image processing library used for facial detection and video display
+- [OpenCV](https://github.com/opencv/opencv) image processing library used for face detection and video utilities (you need to install this yourself)
+- [Haar Cascade Classifier](https://github.com/opencv/opencv/blob/master/data/haarcascades/haarcascade_frontalface_alt.xml) for detecting faces (included)
+- [Dlib](https://github.com/davisking/dlib) image processing toolkit needed to use use the landmarks predictor (included)
+- [Facial Landmarks Predictor](https://ibug.doc.ic.ac.uk/resources/facial-point-annotations/) for getting the coordinates of the eyes (included)

 -  [miniaudio](https://github.com/mackron/miniaudio) single file library for audio playback (included)
 ## Hardware
 Tested on:
 - Raspberry Pi (v1) with  Pi NoIR Camera Module v2